AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

   * Edit the referenced fragment directly.
   * Create a new content fragment, based on the appropriate model

-## Using the structure to generate content - Content Fragments {#use-content-to-generate-content}
+## Using the structure to generate content with Content Fragments {#use-content-to-generate-content}

->[!NOTE]
->To be continued....

 Content Fragments are always based on a Content Fragment Model.
+The model provides the structure, the fragment holds the content.

 ### Selecting the appropriate model {#select-model}

 The first step to actually creating your content is to create a Content Fragment.
 This is based on a specific Content Fragment Model, that you select as the first step of the creation process.

-Your Content Fragment Models should have been given clear, and concise, names, so that the authors can easily find the correct model.

 ### Creating, and editing, structured content {#create-edit-structured-content}